ezsper/type-properties/README.md

 > Although these libraries have no understanding of TypeProperties their decorators could very easily be implemented to support it

-The TypeProperties goes beyond [Metadata Reflection API](https://www.npmjs.com/package/reflect-metadata) as enforce you to declare at runtime your property types, and can once be read by decorators, it gives informations like:
+The TypeProperties goes beyond [Metadata Reflection API](https://www.npmjs.com/package/reflect-metadata) as enforces you to declare at runtime your property types, that can once be read by decorators giving information like:

 * `type`

     > proper type, not just `typeof` and `instanceof` like covered by Metadata Reflection API)
 * `default`

     > If property has default value

 * `nullable`

     > If property is nullable

 * `id`

     > Implicit property index

-The TypeProperties uses advanced *type checking* rules to give you a proper TypeScript experience with it, make sure you check the example usage below and the key benefits of using it
+The TypeProperties uses advanced *type checking* rules to give you a proper TypeScript experience with it, make sure you check the example usage below

 ### Example usage